GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Yes, you can.
 Check recipe [Feeding data to blocks in the editor](http://localhost:8080/recipes/feeding-data-to-blocks-in-the-editor/) to learn how to create a private endpoint and have the block connect to it via JavaScript.

+= How is Gato GraphQL different than the WP REST API? =

+Gato GraphQL provides a GraphQL server, to be invoked either externally (via public or private endpoints) or internally (via the [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension)

+= Can I execute GraphQL queries internally within my application? =

+Yes you can, but you need the [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension, which installs a private GraphQL server, to be invoked via PHP code.

+Check recipe [DRY code for blocks in Javascript and PHP](http://localhost:8080/recipes/dry-code-for-blocks-in-javascript-and-php/) for an example on fetching data to render Gutenberg blocks on the server-side.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.